jungjungie/javascript-practice/README.md

-# javascript-practice
+# Javascript Practice

-Javascript coding challenges for practice
+Here are some JavaScript challenges from the University of Pennsylvania Coding Bootcamp and my solutions to them!